RomainChaput/Moana_project/README.md

-# OpenDrift_Moana_project
+# Moana_project
-Repository of the codes used for the Moana Project
+Repository of the scripts used for the Moana Project